Start by clicking on "Fill out the template"

 It details the particulars of the party selling or transferring (the transferor) their shares to another (the transferee), the amount of shares to be transferred, the cost or value of each share, the company whose shares are transferred etc.

 Shares are fixed identifiable units of capital that represents a member's stake in a company.
 Once a party holds shares in a company, that party becomes a member of the company with the right to transfer and transmit the shares.
-Note that before a party can make this transfer, such party must hold shares in that company and can not transfer more than it has.
+Note that before a party can make this transfer, that party must hold shares in that company and can not transfer more than it has.

-The various classes of shares that can be transferred are as follows:
+The two major classes of shares that can be transferred are as follows:

 How to use this document

 This document is used by a party who intends to transfer their shares in a company to another party.
 The party transferring its shares could be a company, a person or a business name.

 After this, the transferor must lodge this document and its original share certificate to the company whose shares has been transferred to acknowledge the transfer.

 After this is done, the company must file this document at the Corporate Affairs Commission (which is the regulatory body), together with a board resolution authorizing the transfer and a completed Form CAC 2A (Return of Allotment).

 The Companies and Allied Matters Act is applicable to this document.
 Also, the general principles of contract applies to the document.